 Have you ever had a gut feeling, as you were about to introduce two friends, that they may not get along?
-One of these friends is someone you hold in high regard.
-The other — while you hate to admit it — you’re a little ashamed of and worry they may embarrass you in front of the other friend.
-You may wonder: what is this shame all about, and why do you even care?
+One of these friends is someone you may hold in high regard.
+The other — while you hate to admit it — is someone you’re a little ashamed of and worry they may embarrass you in front of the other friend.
+As a result, you may wonder: why am I experiencing shame, and why do I even care?

 It all boils down to your own social status.
-Imagine this: Tom is asked by his former colleague Lilly for an introduction to his current manager Brian.
-Lilly isn’t remembered fondly to Tom.
-She held a junior position at his former workplace.
-By granting her request, Tom jeopardizes his good name in his manager’s eyes, Brian.
-Tom puts his social rank on the line.
-Now, if the roles were reversed, and Lilly was superior to Tom, it is most likely he’d readily go for this introduction, for the sake of his own status.
+Imagine the following scenario: Tom is asked by his former colleague Lilly for an introduction to his current manager Brian.
+Lilly, however, held a junior position at Tom’s former workplace.
+By granting her request, Tom jeopardizes his good name in his manager’s eyes, Brian, and puts his social rank on the line.
+On the other hand, if the roles were reversed, and Lilly had been superior to Tom, he would more readily go for this introduction, for the sake of his own status.

 These deals are sealed based on each party’s reputation.
 Influencers have a general price tag — The more popular a celebrity figure, the higher the fee.
-The same is on the companies’ side — in cases where a lesser-known firm asks a well-known figure to be their spokesperson, the power dynamics on each side are uneven.
-As with Tom and Lilly, when a brand isn’t likely to help that celebrity figure’s reputation, one of two outcomes may happen: an additional incentive is needed, and the price tag goes up, or, because the proposal doesn’t offer any additional benefit to the celebrity from the start, they’ll turn it down.
+The same could be said for companies.
+In cases where a lesser-known firm asks a well-known figure to be their spokesperson, the power dynamics on each side, are uneven.
+As with Tom and Lilly, when a brand isn’t likely to help that celebrity figure’s reputation, one of two outcomes may play out: an additional incentive is needed, and the price tag goes up, or, because the proposal doesn’t offer any additional benefit to the celebrity from the start, they’ll turn it down.